 It is a place where everyone is loving, a peg everybody has been talking about, a sanctuary they call paradise.
-A country and place where I am sure you’d fall in love with too ❤ I had its first glimpse of Bali after I watched EAT.PRAY.LOVE movie of Julia Roberts, I fell in love how solo travelling was placed into the picture and how wonderful Bali could be, I did series of research, look over different blogs, talked to my fellow traveler friends hahaha!
+A country and place where I am sure you’d fall in love with too.
+I had its first glimpse of Bali after I watched EAT.PRAY.LOVE movie of Julia Roberts, I fell in love how solo travelling was placed into the picture and how wonderful Bali could be, I did series of research, look over different blogs, talked to my fellow traveler friends hahaha!
 That certainly helped me finished my own set of itinerary.
+Look how I managed everything for almost a week of jam-packed activities and adventures.

 Thinking of a perfect birthday treat for me – I knew that Bali is a place where I should spend my birthday week.
 Julia Roberts was able to find love in Bali (*spoiler alert) and so did I find my love for more travels as well that inspires me to wander more and discover more often.

-In this blog, let me share with you my brief itinerary for 1 week, my DIY trip with the places I’ve been, sites, restaurants and Warung to check out, budget and accommodation I fell in love with as well, plus notes and tips for your Bali travel as well.
+In this blog, let me share with you my brief itinerary for 1 week, my DIY trip with the places I’ve been, sites, restaurants and Warung to check out, budget and accommodation I fell in love with, plus notes and tips for your Bali travel as well.

 So read on..